yqwang01/yqwang01.github.io/_pages/cv.md

 ## Scholar experience

 * **Aug.
 2023 -- Present**: VIP Lab @ Duke directed by Sina Farsiu

+  A knowledge-enhanced multi-modality clinical assessment system for integrative analysis of textual and visual features
+  * Developed a multi-modality clinical assessment framework that leverages structured patient metadata and unstructured clinical notes to support clinical decision-making with large language models (LLMs).
+  * Built an expert-curated medical knowledge base using Retrieval-Augmented Generation (RAG) to enhance domain-specific language comprehension and reasoning.
+  * Integrated latent representations from imaging and textual modalities using Multi-Modal LLMs (MMLLMs) to uncover cross-modality relationships and improve diagnostic performance.
+  * Submitted an abstract to ARVO 2026 and preparing a journal manuscript.

+  A multi-granularity language learning approach to boost visual understanding
+  * Proposed a novel contrastive learning framework that enables simultaneous multi-label and cross-granularity alignment.
+  * Provided a set of multi-label, multi-granularity learning objectives to enhance their visual understanding.
+  * Designed a structured multi-granular, multi-label system and construct large-scale multi-granular retinal and X-ray image-text datasets.
+  * Under review of *ICLR 2026* and available at arXiv.

   An Automated Quantitative Ulcer Analysis (AQUA) algorithm to classify Microbial keratitis (MK) organism types
   * Proposed a contrastive-learning-based method to extract robust features across different data patterns.
   * Developed a triple-stage multi-modality framework to integrate features of different modalities.
-  * Expected to publish a journal article in 2025
+  * Expected to publish a journal article in 2026

-  A multi-granularity language learning approach to boost visual understanding
-  * Proposed a novel contrastive learning framework that enables simultaneous multi-label and cross-granularity alignment.
-  * Provided a set of multi-label, multi-granularity learning objectives to enhance their visual understanding.
-  * Submitted to \textit{ICCV 2025}.

 * **Dec.
 2022 – Jun.
 2023**: IMIT @ SJTU directed by Lichi Zhang